-On March 12, 2012, the NRC issued a 50.54(f) letter as part of implementing lessons learned from the accident at the Fukushima Dai-ichi nuclear power plant.
+On March 12, 2012, the NRC issued the 50.54(f) letter as part of implementing lessons learned from the accident at the Fukushima Dai-ichi nuclear power plant.
 Enclosure 1 to the 50.54(f) letter requested that licensees reevaluate seismic hazards at their sites using present-day methodologies and guidance.
-Enclosure 1, Item 4, of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) and the safe shutdown earthquake (SSE).
-The staff's assessment of the information provided in response to Items 1-3 and 5-7 and the comparison portion of Item (4) of the 50.54(f) letter was provided by letter dated April 21, 2015 (ADAMS Accession No. ML15063A517).
-Enclosure 1, Item 9, of the 50.54(f) letter requested that, when the GMRS exceeds the SSE in the 1 to 10 Hertz frequency range, a seismic evaluation be made of the SFP.
-More specifically, plants were asked to consider "...all seismically induced failures that can lead to draining of the SFP."
+Enclosure 1, Item (4), of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) and the safe shutdown earthquake (SSE).
+The staff's assessment of the information provided in response to Items (1)-(3) and (5)-(7) and the comparison portion of Item (4) of the 50.54(f) letter was provided by letter dated August 20, 2015 (ADAMS Accession No. ML15057A249).
+Enclosure 1, Item (9), of the 50.54(f) letter requested that, when the GMRS exceeds the SSE in the 1 to 10 Hertz frequency range, the licensee provide a seismic evaluation of the SFP.
+More specifically, licensees were asked to consider "... all seismically induced failures that can lead to draining of the SFP."

-By letter dated January 31, 2017 (ADAMS Accession No. ML17031A171), the Nuclear Energy Institute (NEI) staff submitted Electric Power Research Institute (EPRI) Report No. 3002009564 entitled, "Seismic Evaluation Guidance: Spent Fuel Pool Integrity Evaluation" (SFP Evaluation Guidance Report).
+By letter dated January 31, 2017 (ADAMS Accession No. ML17031A171), the Nuclear Energy Institute (NEI) submitted the Electric Power Research Institute (EPRI) Report No. 3002009564 entitled, "Seismic Evaluation Guidance: Spent Fuel Pool Integrity Evaluation" (SFP Evaluation Guidance Report).
 The SFP Evaluation Guidance Report provides criteria for evaluating the seismic adequacy of an SFP to the reevaluated GMRS hazard levels.
 This report supplements the guidance in EPRI Report 1025287, "Seismic Evaluation Guidance: Screening, Prioritization and Implementation Details (SPID)" (ADAMS Accession No. ML12333A170).
-The NRC endorsed the SFP Evaluation Guidance Report by letter dated February 28, 2017 (ADAMS Accession No. ML17034A408), as an acceptable method for licensees to use when responding to Item 9 in Enclosure 1 of the 50.54(f) letter.
+The NRC endorsed the SFP Evaluation Guidance Report by letter dated February 28, 2017 (ADAMS Accession No. ML17034A408), as an acceptable method for licensees to use when responding to Item (9) in Enclosure 1 of the 50.54(f) letter.

-By letter dated October 27, 2015 (ADAMS Accession No. ML15194A015), the NRC staff stated that SFP evaluation submittals for sites with GMRS peak spectral accelerations above 0.8g are expected by December 31, 2017.
+By letter dated October 27, 2015 (ADAMS Accession No. ML15194A015), the NRC staff stated that SFP evaluation submittals for sites with GMRS peak spectral accelerations above 0.8g were expected by December 31, 2017.

-By letter dated July 6, 2017 (ADAMS Accession No. ML17177A446), the NRC issued a generic audit plan and entered into the audit process described in Office Instruction LIC-111, "Regulatory Audits", dated December 29, 2008 (ADAMS Accession No. ML082900195), to assist in the timely and efficient closure of activities associated with the 10 CFR 50.54(f) letter.
-The Callaway site was included in the list of applicable licensees.
-The staff exercised the audit process as described below during the SFP evaluation review.
+By letter dated July 6, 2017 (ADAMS Accession No. ML17177A446), the NRC issued a generic audit plan and entered into the audit process described in Office Instruction LIC-111, "Regulatory Audits," dated December 29, 2008 (ADAMS Accession No. ML082900195), to assist in the timely and efficient closure of activities associated with the 50.54(f) letter.
+The North Anna site was included in the list of applicable licensees.
+The staff used the audit process as described below during the SFP evaluation review.